One of the biggest and best credit card bonuses we’ve seen in years is officially gone.

 The Venture X Card is a game-changer among premium travel credit cards.

-There are cheaper (or free) travel credit cards that don’t come with many travel benefits, there are benefit-rich travel credit cards with exorbitant annual fees … and there’s nothing in between.
-Capital One officials weren’t exactly subtle about their motivation.
+There are cheaper (or free) travel credit cards that don’t come with many travel benefits, there are benefit-rich travel credit cards with exorbitant annual fees … and there was nothing in between.
+Capital One officials weren’t exactly subtle about their motivation in trying to fill that gap with this new card.

 “In talking to customers, we feel that there is a gap in the market,” Lauren Liss, Capital One’s managing vice president of U.S. cards, said in an interview with Thrifty Traveler.
 “Customers don’t want to pay $600 for a card that offers travel benefits.
 And they don’t want to take the time to continually track a laundry list of benefits they have to remember to register for.”

-Rumors have been swirling for years about Capital One venturing (pun intended) into the premium credit card market.
-Those rumors intensified as they announced plans this year to enter the airport lounge space, competing head to head with American Express Centurion Lounges.
+Rumors had been swirling for years about Capital One venturing (pun intended) into the premium credit card market.
+Those rumors intensified as they first announced plans last year to enter the airport lounge space, competing head to head with American Express Centurion Lounges.

 This new card will get you and two guests free access to Capital One and Priority Pass lounges.
 After getting a sneak peek at the very first lounge in Dallas, we were impressed.
 If they can repeat that experience as more lounges open in Denver, Dulles, and beyond, Capital One will have hit a home run.